Skip to main content

 Pre Pharmacy

 Pharmacists are experts on drugs and drug therapy.
 Pharmacists package and dispense prescription medications, advise on use of non-prescriptive drugs, and calculate doses and prepare medicines for patients.
 Pharmacists with an interest in academic or research pharmacy teach in hospitals, universities, or medical schools, or pursue a career with a pharmaceutical company.
-There are about 129 accredited schools of pharmacy in the United States.
 Pharmacy programs grant the degree of Doctor of Pharmacy (Pharm.D.).
-The PharmD is a 4-year program that requires at least two years of college study prior to admittance, although most applicants have earned a bachelor’s degree.
+The PharmD is a four-year program that requires at least two years of college study prior to admittance, although most applicants have earned a bachelor’s degree.
 Students who apply to a PharmD program without a bachelor’s degree are less competitive than those who have completed a degree.

 Admission Requirements:

-• Minimum of 60-95 credits of college education (Bachelor’s degree strongly recommended)
+• Minimum of 60-95 credits of college coursework (Bachelor’s degree strongly recommended)

 • Completion of all prerequisite courses